CONABIO/antares3/docs/setup_cluster.rst

 	echo "export mount_point=$shared_volume" >> /home/ubuntu/.profile

-2. Configure an Autoscaling group of AWS.
+2. Configure an Autoscaling group of AWS using AMI of previous step.

-Once created the AMI of step 1, use the following bash script to configure an autoscaling group tagged with **Key**: ``Type`` and **Value**: ``Node-dask-sge``.
-See `Tagging Autoscaling groups and Instances`_
+Once created the AMI of step 1, use the following bash script to configure instances from an autoscaling group of AWS with AMI created in first step.

-.. _Tagging Autoscaling groups and Instances: https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html

 .. attention::